English and Spanish Bluebells: Features, Facts, and Problems

 Although bluebells may cause problems, I love to observe their flowers.
 I look forward to seeing them each year.
 I have noticed that the patches in my favourite viewing areas are getting bigger each year, however, and that new clumps and patches are appearing beside a nearby walking trail.
 It will be interesting to see what the future holds for the plants in both British Columbia and Britain.

-Seven clever ways bluebells win the woodland turf war from The Conversation
+- Seven clever ways bluebells win the woodland turf war from a Bangor University lecturer via The Conversation

 Questions & Answers